tonymm55/megaman/README.md

 # React Turn Based Game Application

 This project is a tutorial delivered by PortExe [YouTube](https://www.youtube.com/watch?v=r7Z7R25spkE).
-I'm working through this tutorial to expand my knowledge in ReactJS.
+I'm completed this tutorial to expand my knowledge in ReactJS.

 ## Tutorial / Project Description

-To build a mobile application (simple shopping list) that is linked to a realtime database on Firebase.
+To build a one player turn based AI game using ReactJS only.

 **Brief:**
-* Build a JavaScript mobile application that allows users to write a shopping list that has CRUD features.
+* Build a React game application that allows user to play against an AI Opponent (Samus).
-* Build on the basic application to learn more about developing JS apps whilst learning the features of Firebase.
+* Build on the basic application to learn more about developing React apps whilst learning about Hooks and state.

 ## Screenshots